 - Find what’s weighing your site down and slim it up.
 It might be an excess of plugins, heavy images, or a multitude of HTTP requests.

 - Analyze your resource use.
 If your server is performing as it should across load average, memory, and disk usage, you may need to consider upgrading.

-We’ve covered the basics of what VPS hosting is, how it works, and who might want to use it.
-Now here’s how VPS hosting compares to other popular hosting options:
+We’ve covered the basics of VPS hosting, the meaning, how it works, and who might want to use it, let’s look at how VPS hosting compares to shared, dedicated and cloud hosting options: